JaehaKim97/EDTR/README.md

 For evaluation, we use a synthetic degraded image set.
 You can download the datasets from [here](https://drive.google.com/drive/folders/1T6jIG_7g7bxuXtN0AN4y9hkRdMazopsu?usp=sharing).

-Please place the degraded CUB200 dataset at `datasets/source/CUB200/val-deg` and the VOC2012 dataset at `datasets/source/VOC/VOCdevkit/VOC2012/JPEGImages*-deg`.
+Please unzip the file and place the degraded CUB200 dataset at `datasets/source/CUB200/val-deg` and the VOC2012 dataset at `datasets/source/VOC/VOCdevkit/VOC2012/JPEGImages*-deg`.

 ## <a name="pretrained_models"></a>:floppy_disk: Pretrained Models

 We provide pretrained EDTR models and comparison methods used in our paper.
 All models are finetuned on task-specific datasets; CUB-200 for classification, and VOC2012 for both segmentation and detection.

-Please download the folder and place it in the proper `experiments/` directory.
+Please unzip the file and place it in the proper `experiments/` directory.
 For example, for EDTR model for detection, place the `007_edtr-s4` folder in `experiments/det/voc2012/`.

-:warning: If you want to use the EDTR or DiffBIR models, please download the SwinIR-Pre model first.
+:warning: *NOTE*: If you want to use the EDTR or DiffBIR models, please download the SwinIR-Pre model first.
 Its weights are required for both models.

 | Model Name | Components | Classification | Segmentation | Detection |
 | :---------: | :----------: | :----------: | :----------: | :----------: |